 The court said al-Ghazzawi had incited sedition and hurt the kingdom’s reputation.
 Beginning in 2011, al-Ghazzawi hosted seven episodes of a show called "Fadfadah," in which he criticized the Saudi government and accused it of widespread corruption.
 In a few of the episodes, he claimed that the kingdom had adopted a policy of slavery and that Al-Qaeda had been created by Saudi Arabia.

-During the trial, al-Ghazzawi said his show was intended to educate Saudi citizens and he repeated his belief that Al-Qaeda was a Saudi creation, according to the London-based newspaper Al-Hayat.
+During the trial, al-Ghazzawi said his show was intended to educate Saudi citizens and he repeated his belief that Al-Qaeda was a Saudi creation, according to an article by the London-based newspaper Al-Hayat.

 Al-Ghazzawi was also sentenced for receiving money from a hostile foreign power, the Saudi Press Agency reported.
 According to the pan-Arab daily Al-Hayat, al-Ghazzawi was accused of taking approximately US$1.8 million from Libya’s ousted leader, Col. Muammar Qaddafi.
 Al-Ghazzawi said the money was payment for the channel’s coverage of a Quran recitation contest.